Income Support: Studying

 If the claimant is aged 18 to 24 and is attending an unwaged Work Based Learning Programme (England) or Skillseekers (Scotland) course, the claimant may be able to get Income Support.

 If the claimant is aged 16 or 17, the claimant may get Income Support only if in one of the categories of persons who can get Income Support whilst studying.

 Sickness

 On 27 October 2008, the Employment and Support Allowance replaced Income Support claimed on grounds of sickness or disability.
 Claims for Income Support made before that date were transferred to ESA.

 Prior to this, claimants could be entitled to Income Support if they were unable to work due to sickness and had no or reduced entitlement to Incapacity Benefit.
 Normally, a claim for both benefits was made and the amount of Incapacity Benefit due was calculated according to the claimant's past National Insurance contributions.
 If too few contributions had been made for the full rate of Incapacity Benefit to be paid, Income Support may have been paid to top up the amount the claimant received to Income Support rates.

 Parental Leave

-You may be able to get Income Support when on unpaid statutory parental leave if, when you were working, you were getting any of the following.
+Customers were able to get Income Support when on unpaid statutory parental leave if, when working, they were getting any of the following.